wgurecky/faer-gmres/readme.md

 GMRES in rust using [faer](https://github.com/sarah-ek/faer-rs).

 Solves linear systems of the form: Ax=b, where A is sparse.
-Depends on faer for sparse matrix implementation and sparse QR solver.
+Depends on faer for sparse matrix implementation.

 Use
 ===